JingLuo05/Chinese-ChatBot-AIML-Web.py/README.md

 # Chinese-ChatBot-AIML-Web.py
 A Chinese Chat Robot based on AIML and Web.py.
-Using SVM for sentiment classification , AIML for chatting , web.py for buiding up a chatting website.
+Using SVM for sentiment classification , over 1500 AIML categories for chatting , web.py for buiding up a chatting website.

 ### 1, Setup the Environment: